Nerwyn/android-tv-card/README.md

 | url          | Navigate to an external URL.                                             |
 | none         | Explicilty set a command to do nothing.                                  |

-Each action has a set of possible keys associated with them.
+Each action has a set of possible options associated with them.
+If `action` is not provided the card will guess which type of action it is by the options used.

 #### key